 How to Save Money and Draw a Crowd

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »Feeling shorthanded these days?
+Opinions expressed by Entrepreneur contributors are their own.Feeling shorthanded these days?
 Wondering if your business is truly meeting your customers' needs?
 If you answered yes to either of those questions, have you asked all your customers to help you?

 Increasingly, companies big and small are doing just that.
 It's called crowdsourcing--enlisting the help of a large group of people to do company work or shape the company agenda, rather than delegating tasks to an employee or two, or perhaps an ad agency.